vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 In the "Selection" tab it can be found a button [...] to open the selection management widget (:numref:`figE`).
 This widget allows to choose which elements are included as part of the selection as well as saving the current selection in a text (.txt) file.

-Elements can be added or removed from the selection list by clicking on the buttons indicating the respective direction (<-- and -->).
-Both lists accept advanced selection mode i.e. managing selection through Ctrl and Shift keys for range and addition/subtraction selecting.
-Once the selection has the desired elements it can be saved to a file on the "Export" tab and use it as the current selection by clicking on "Accept".

-When creating a selection the application will ask for a group name.
-The name can be later edited, if needed, in the selection groups tab by clicking in the group name.
-The created selection will appear with the name and size in the selection tab with a default color.
-There, clicking in the associated gradient widget, the selection color can be modified the same way as before with the transfer function edition dialog (:numref:`fig16`).

 .. _figE:

 .. figure:: images/VSImage006.png